gabrielmendes98/dev-connect/README.md

 ## TODO

 - Improve Dependency Injection and remove it from app.ts
-- Add more tests
+- Refactor my bootstrap and DI system
 - Improve error handling on usecases
+- Resolve all TODOs
 - Implement GraphQL DataLoader for Discussion.tags resolver
-- Refactor my bootstrap and DI system
-- Resolve all TODOs
-- Add logger and remove console.log
+- Add Winstonlogger and remove console.log
+- Add more tests
 - Refactor architecture drawing to add new presentation layer and reflect domain changes

 ## TODO Deploy